nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 has a **lower** priority than any format within it.
 However, since an outer format is considered after the inner format, the outer format has a **stronger connotation** to it.

-Here are additional examples to solidify your understanding of how these formats make sense when combined.
+Here is an additional example to solidify your understanding of how these formats make sense when combined.

 If the command format in the format section of a feature has `[t/tags...]`, that means that the **ellipses** will have a higher priority than the **square brackets**.
-This means that `t/tags` can be repeated multiple times, but `t/tags` can be entirely optional.
+This means that `t/tags` can be repeated multiple times, but `t/tags` can be entirely optional as well.
 Therefore, it is possible to **skip** `t/tags` altogether, or have 1 or more `t/tags` in the command sequence.

 Other keywords utilised in the guide are defined in the [glossary](#glossary).

+### Constraints of placeholder words

+This section will help you understand what placeholder words in the format section for each command can be replaced by.
+Placeholder words are words which are wrapped around angled brackets (`<>`) in the format section.
+Do refer to the [standardised format style](#standardised-format-style) section for more information to understand the format styles for each command.

+- The `NAME` of the contact or task must be [alphanumeric](#glossary) and can contain white spaces.

+- The `TEAM NAME` must be alphanumeric.

+- The `PHONE_NUMBER` is divided into 3 sections, namely the country code, area code and phone number in that order.
+Both the country and area code can have **1-4 digits**, and the phone number can be **3 digits or more**.
+All 3 sections must be separated by a white space.
+The `PHONE_NUMBER` may also begin with a (`+`) symbol.
+The country and area codes are entirely **optional**.

+- The `EMAIL` of the contact must have an `@` symbol.
+We will refer to anything before the `@` symbol as `PART 1` and anything after the symbol to be `PART 2`.

+    - `PART 1`: Can only contain alphanumeric characters and special characters such as (`+\_.-`).
+      You may only start or end `PART 1` with alphanumeric characters.

+    - `PART 2`: Must have at least one period (`.`).
+We will refer to text separated by periods as domain labels.
+        - `PART 2` must end with a domain label at least **2 characters long**.
+        - Each domain label must start and end with alphanumeric characters.
+        - Each domain label can only consist of alphanumeric characters and hyphens.

+- The `ADDRESS` of a contact can take any values, but it should not be blank.

+- The `TAG` must be alphanumeric.

+- The `INDEX` must be a positive whole number which cannot exceed the number of groups, contacts or tasks currently displayed in the application window.

+- The `KEYWORD` and `MORE_KEYWORDS` must be alphanumeric.

 ### Making groups within groups